rapidfish/personnummer/README.md

 ### Handle different input - still present output the same way!
 E.g. These string examples, can be served as input strings, represents the very same Swedish Personnummer.
-All of them can be parsed separatley, still having the same result when using the parser method from the class Personnummer.
+All of them can be parsed separately, still having the same result when using the parser method from the class Personnummer.
 	"1212121212"
  	"121212-1212"
   	"201212121212"